- SCU Home Page

 MASTER’S DEGREE PROGRAM AND REQUIREMENTS

 The master’s degree will be granted to degree candidates who complete a program of studies approved by a faculty advisor.
-The degree does not require a thesis, but students may include a thesis in their program with up to 9 units for their thesis work.
+The degree does not require a thesis, but students may include a thesis in their program with up to nine units for their thesis work.
 The program must include no less than 45 units.
 In addition, a 3.0 GPA (B average) must be earned in all coursework taken at Santa Clara.
 Residence requirements of the University are met by completing 36 units of the graduate program at Santa Clara.
-A maximum of 9 quarter units (6 semester units) of graduate level coursework may be transferred from other accredited institutions at the discretion of the student’s advisor.
+A maximum of nine quarter units (six semester units) of graduate level coursework may be transferred from other accredited institutions at the discretion of the student’s advisor.
 All units applied toward the degree, including those transferred from other institutions, must be earned within a six-year period.

 The program of studies must include the following: